Menu

 3. Consider your options

 Evaluate the alleged debt from the lawsuit, along with your other debt and your income.
+Managing collection calls from Zwicker & Associates is crucial to understanding your options.
 Is there a defense to the claim?
 Can you realistically afford settlement, or does it make more sense to consider bankruptcy?
 Here is where you may want to have a free consultation with a debt resolution professional who can help you to objectively review your options.

 4. Negotiate

 Assuming bankruptcy is not your best option and depending on the merits of your case, negotiation may be the next best step.
+Associates at Zwicker & Associates collect debts on behalf of major financial institutions and creditors.
 If you hire a debt settlement attorney to assist you with the lawsuit, your attorney will negotiate for you.
 However, if you are determined to go it alone, you are generally better talking to the opposing firm than doing nothing (*this is a generalization; each situation is different).
 Just keep in mind, they are not looking out for your best interest.
 They are likely not going to tell you about your defenses to the lawsuit or your protections from collection.
 Their job is to get you to pay.

 5. Any Settlement Agreement Should be in Writing